 - Saturday: Closed

 - Sunday: Closed

-headspace Melton is operated by Odyssey House Victoria.
-All headspace centres are funded by the Australian Government Department of Health.
+headspace Melton is operated by Orygen .
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, North Western Melbourne.

 Get tips on how to prepare your resume and present for interviews.
 Find out about local employment opportunities (full time, part-time, or casual).

 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug issue.

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.